Xenohormone: Females

-Research indicates that exposure to certain xenohormones can result in severe health risks, including infertility, early puberty, thyroid problems, endometriosis, and certain types of cancers.
-It has also been claimed that certain xenoestrogens, most commonly phytoestrogens and mycoestrogens can have beneficial health effects, though it is not yet clear to what extent the benefits are present or whether they outweigh the possible health risks of these compounds.
-Xenohormones and other endocrine disrupting compounds (EDCs) can block and disrupt the natural function of hormones and the endocrine system of the body, so conditions related to hormone imbalance or an improperly functioning endocrine system are possible after exposure.
+Cancer risk

+Researchers suspect that xenohormones promotes the growth of cancer by causing aboral cell growth and playing a role in altering hormone levels.
 Certain xenohormones have been detected in the breast tissue of humans with breast cancer, which hints at a correlation between xenoestrogen exposure and breast cancer.
-This can occur in both men and women, although women may be more likely to develop breast cancer from xenohormones due to the popularity of cosmetic products among women.
-It may also be the case that women simply develop breast cancer in general more often than men, as there is no conclusive evidence that xenoestrogen-related breast cancers are more common among women than men after adjusting for the differing rates of breast cancer.
-Xenohormones are also linked to increased risks of testicular, prostate, ovarian, and uterine cancers.
+This can occur in both men and women, although women may be more likely to develop breast cancer from xenohormones due to the popularity of cosmetic products that contain endocrine disruptors among women.
+It is also important to note that it may also be the case that women simply develop breast cancer in general more often than men, as there is no conclusive evidence that xenoestrogen-related breast cancers are more common among women than men after adjusting for the differing rates of breast cancer.
+Xenohormones are also linked to increased risks of susceptibility to testicular, prostate, ovarian, and uterine cancers.

+Prenatal effects

+Several women treated with xenoestrogens while pregnant showed signs an effect to the central nervous system of their offspring leading to them having psychiatric/somatic disorders.
+There was a significant amount of offspring treated with xenohormones during the prenatal period that showed an alteration of genes will lead to psychosis and other psychiatric disorders during their neurodevelopment.
+The primary part of the brain affected by the prenatal xenohormone exposure to the offspring and mother were the hippocampus and amygdala.
+There was also evidence of autism spectrum disorders and learning disabilities in addition to the mood and behavior disorders found in the offspring of mothers treated with xenohormones.
+The effects found to be transgenerational so that if the offspring grew to have children as an adult the alternation of genes caused by xenohormones in the offspring carry over to future offspring for multiple generations.

-Environmental Risks
+Environmental risks

 The use of xenohormones in both agriculture and industry raises concerns about their effect on the environment and public health.
 Xenohormones have been observed to contaminate food and water through the use of pesticides, hormone treatments in livestock, and plastic packing such as water bottles.
-In addition to posing health threats for humans, EDCs and xenohormones also pose health risks to wildlife.
-For example, PCBs can interrupt animal fetal development, cause changes in an animal's response to stress, and cause thyroid and immune function diseases.
-Plastics specifically pose a commendable environment threat due to the fact that many of them do not decompose.
-Xenohormones in plastic litter have the potential to contaminate natural water sources and expose both humans and wildlife to a variety of different EDCs.